 The act-and-wait control concept was applied to an experimental digital force control process with a short (one sample unit) feedback delay.
-The crux of the concept is that the feedback loop is switched off and on periodically during the control process so that the duration of the switch-off period is larger than the feedback delay.
-The experimental setup was designed such that the control gain can be varied in each sampling; thus, the act-and-wait concept can be implemented in the system.
+The point of the concept is that the feedback loop is switched off and on periodically during the control process so that the duration of the switch off period is larger than the feedback delay.
+The experimental setup was designed such that the control gain can be varied in each sampling, thus the act-and-wait concept can be implemented in the system.
 The technique was compared to the traditional, continuous control case, when the feedback loop is continuously active.

-Stability charts were constructed that plot the critical proportional gains, where the process loses stability, as a function of the frequency ratio $\alpha = f_n/f_s$ with $f_n$ being the natural frequency of the uncontrolled undamped system and $f_s$ being the sampling frequency.
-It was shown that the application of the act-and-wait concept allows the use of larger proportional gains without losing stability: the critical gains for the act-and-wait controller are about double/triple of the critical gains associated with the continuous controller.
+Stability charts were constructed that plots the critical proportional gains, where the process looses stability, as function of the frequency ratio $\alpha = f_n/f_s$ with f_n being the natural frequency of the uncontrolled undamped system and f_s being the sampling frequency.
+It was shown that the application of the act-and-wait concept allows the use of larger proportional gains without loosing stability: the critical gains for the actand-wait controller is about the double/triple of the critical gains associated with the continuous controller.
 Consequently, the force error can significantly be decreased by the application of the act-and-wait control concept.
 The theoretical results were confirmed by experiments for a range of frequency ratios.
 Vibration frequencies at the stability boundaries were used to verify the model.
 The theoretically predicted frequencies agreed well with the experimentally determined PSD diagrams.